GriffinCanCode/ArtificialOS/README.md

 AgentOS implements a microkernel-architecture runtime running on the host OS, where applications are generated from natural language descriptions and executed through a structured tool system.
 The system uses a four-layer architecture with specialized components for orchestration, AI inference, kernel operations, and dynamic rendering.

-**Implementation Status:** Production-ready userspace microkernel with 63 syscalls, multi-window management, OS-level process execution, scheduling policies, advanced IPC (pipes + shared memory), and virtual filesystem.
-Core infrastructure ~90% complete.
+**Implementation Status:** Production-ready userspace microkernel with 71 syscalls, multi-window management, OS-level process execution, scheduling policies, advanced IPC (pipes + shared memory + async queues), and virtual filesystem.
+Core infrastructure ~95% complete.

 ## Architecture